MassimilianoBiancucci/OOP-project/README.md

 University project for the object oriented programming course.

 ## **Overview**
-This project aims to create a simple java application using the Springboot framework.
-This application runs a Tomcat server that provides a local RESTful API over HTTP protocol, for the analysis of the people engagement on Twitter, based on the responses on some tweets.
+This project is simple java application that use the Springboot framework, that runs a Tomcat server, that provides a local RESTful API over HTTP protocol, for the analysis of the people engagement on Twitter, based on the responses on some tweets.

-This application use the Twitter API to retrieve the tweets informations, and applying to them modular filters, enabling the client to request engagement metrics only on specific tweets.
+This application use the Twitter API to retrieve tweets informations, and applying to them modular filters, enabling the client to request engagement metrics on specific tweets.

 # **Index**